KirosG/DC-Crime-Prediction/README.md

 ===================================================================================

     Our team was able to acquire data on the unemployment rates and housing prices for each of the 8 wards based on year.
 Of course, no data comes into play without the need for sufficient munging!
 A separate excel file was created to help fill the gaps with a multitude of INDEX/MATCH functions accross several sheets.
 The unemployment rates were also incomplete in a sense it was only yearly for the 8 wards, but the housing prices data  we were using different informations for cross validation.

     Our team felt it was important to bring to light a characteristic about Theft and Robbery which may not be so apparent just by looking at the data set.
 It is important to take note that while Theft and Robberies may have a higher rate in certain neighborhoods, it is likely that those who are committing the crime most likely live in a completely separate location.
 It is highly unlikely that a suspect would steal from their neighbors, risking the higher chance of being caught with readily recognizable stolen goods[Here we just taking common sense].
 On the other hand, those areas which may have a higher drug use may experience exactly this as the neighborhood may have a different dynamic with respect to a communal mindset which may exist in other neighborhoods[areas with high sex abuse and violent crime areas].
 As is usually the case, if there were more data readily available about the suspect[identity,like age,location,status,demographics] as well as the victimology involved[by age and sex], there very well may be the possibility of being able to measure these aspects.

-        A description of attributes that  we have added for predicting crime incidents in Washington DC.
-Do these features help us predic a class of a crime?
+    A description of attributes that  we have added for predicting crime incidents in Washington DC.Do these features help us predic a class of a crime?

 ===========================================================================================